amaranth-lang/amaranth/docs/guide.rst

 Reset-less signals
 ------------------

 Signals assigned in a :ref:`synchronous <lang-sync>` domain can be *resettable* or *reset-less*, specified with the ``reset_less=`` parameter.
 If the parameter is not specified, signals are resettable by default.
-Resettable signals assume their :ref:`initial value <lang-initial>` on explicit reset, which can be asserted via the clock domain or by using ``ResetInserter``.
+Resettable signals assume their :ref:`initial value <lang-initial>` on explicit reset, which can be asserted via the :ref:`clock domain <lang-clockdomains>` or by :ref:`modifying control flow <lang-controlinserter>` with :class:`ResetInserter`.
 Reset-less signals are not affected by explicit reset.

-..
-TODO: link to clock domain and ResetInserter docs

 Signals assigned in a :ref:`combinatorial <lang-comb>` domain are not affected by the ``reset_less`` parameter.